Hopeless (True Blood)

 "Hopeless" is the sixth episode of the fifth season of HBO's original series True Blood and the 54th episode overall.
 It was first shown on TV on July 15, 2012 and was directed by Dan Attias and written by Alan Ball, creator of the series.
 The episodes of the series are based on the Charlaine Harris books, The Sookie Stackhouse novels whereas the episodes of the season are based on the fifth book in the series Dead As a Doornail (book) which follows the Shifters being murdered whereas in the season fang bangers and shifters are being hunted.
 Even so, the plot of the book is only one of the minor subplots.
 The episode primarily follows Bill and Eric who must now face Russell again after Roman is killed by him; Sookie and Jason go to a faery club where their family's dark history and greatest secrets are revealed to them.
 Meanwhile, Sam volunteers to assist Andy with a case.
-The episode was precceeded by Let's Boot and Rally and was followed by In the Beginning, which picks up the events of Hopeless.
+The episode was preceded by Let's Boot and Rally and was followed by In the Beginning, which picks up the events of Hopeless.
 The episode received fair reviews from critics.
 The episode ended several minutes earlier than the timeslot filled, as it was about 50 minutes or so, which notably also happened in Let's Boot and Rally.
 Stephen Moyer will pick up the events of In the Beginning.
 As of 2012 the episode has received the most ratings only behind by the season premiere episode Turn, Turn, Turn!